About the College of Law

 The Juris Doctor/Master’s of Science in Forensic Science (General Forensic Track or Forensic Laboratory Track) are combined degrees which may be conferred by the College of Law and the College of Arts and Sciences.
 A student who is admitted to this joint degree program has the opportunity to obtain both the J.D. degree and the M.S.
 Forensic Science degree in substantially less time than would be required were the two degrees to be obtained independently.

 Students may earn a joint J.D./Master of Public Administration through the College of Law and the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 The public administration program educates individuals to work in government agencies and in organizations that conduct substantial business with government agencies.
 Because a joint degree program involves reciprocal application of electives, students are not awarded either degree until the requirements for both degrees are completed.
 Students may obtain the J.D. and M.P.A. in three years instead of the four normally required to earn both degrees independently.

 J.D./M.A or M.S. in Communications

-Joint degrees in communications prepare students for careers in communications law and media public policy.
-Students may matriculate into one of a number of programs including advertising, arts journalism, documentary film and history, magazine, newspaper and online journalism, media studies, photography, public relations and television, radio and film.
+Joint degrees in communications - offered with the renowned S.I.
+Newhouse School of Public Communications - prepare students for careers in communications law and media public policy.
+Students may matriculate into one of several programs including advertising (M.A.); arts journalism and communications (M.A.); magazine, newspaper and online journalism (M.A.) and television, radio and film (M.A.).
 The duration of the joint program in communications varies according to the program chosen and the student’s prior coursework.

 J.D./M.A. in History